 Next, comes the real fun, your bot will communicate with users through ‘interactions’.
 Interactions come in a wide variety of type, which we have created so that you have a flexible and powerful range of choices for what you want the bot to do, without your needing any programming skills:

-Later you will want to take advantage of the various complex functions and built in features such as action buttons, translations, payment processing, email extraction and much more.
+Later you will want to take advantage of the various complex functions and built-in features such as action buttons, translations, payment processing, email collection and much more.
 All these additional features can be added without you needing any technical knowledge.
-But for now click Add new interaction / plugin , choose Bot Statement and give the Interaction a name:
+But for now click Add new interaction / plugin , choose Bot Statement and give the interaction a name:

 Pick names for your interactions that will allow you to distinguish them from each other.
 Later, as your bot becomes more complex, you will want to be able to accurately identify the right interaction to make connections with.
 So, ‘Yes to email’ is better than a simple ‘Yes’.

 To rename an interaction click the three dots on the right-hand side of the interaction summary and select Rename.
 Type the new name and click the small tick to confirm the change:

 When you click on an interaction you’ll see editing tools appear on the right-hand side of the page.
 Start by filling in the text for the bot’s statement on reaching this interaction.
 For example, if this is going to be the starting interaction, your text might read: ‘Hi, I’m a chatbot for the company, would you like to talk to me about our latest offers?’:

 Next, you will want to make connections between the different interactions.
 It is very simple to do so and we’ve given you a comprehensive range of logical possibilities to allow the tree of the conversation to branch according to user responses.
 First, though, you’ll have to create the interactions that you intend to link to.
 So go ahead and create two or three more, by clicking the 'Add new interaction/plugin' button again.
 Of course, they will all be blank for now: